CheckandRaise/checkandraise.github.io/index.md

 ## About

-I am a Postdoctoral Fellow at the Chinese University of Hong Kong, working with Prof. Xiting Gong.
+I am a Postdoctoral Fellow at the Chinese University of Hong Kong, working with Prof. Xiting Gong (龔錫挺).
 I received my Ph.D. in Operations Management from CUHK and my B.Sc. in Mathematics from Nanjing University.

-My research focuses on inventory management and supply chain systems, with an emphasis on simple policies and asymptotic analysis for stochastic systems.
+My research focuses on inventory and supply chain management, with an emphasis on simple policies design and asymptotic analysis on heuristic policies.